 Make sure you eat something and stay hydrated when you’re seshing to prevent greening out in the first place.
 If you start feeling symptoms of greening out, try drinking some juice to hydrate and restore your blood sugar levels.
 Check out some of these healthy food options to munch on that can enhance your high.

 If you want to consume both alcohol and weed, smoke first.
 Smoking weed can intensify the effects of alcohol so you’ll likely need a lot less alcohol than usual to get the same effects.
-That way you can consume less of both substances to feel the same or even more lightness.
+That way you can consume less of both substances to feel the same or even more effects of each substance.

 Another aspect of greening out is anxiety and panic attacks which are harmless and mostly psychological.
 Even though there is no real danger to greening out, some people may experience difficulty breathing, trembling, and freak out thinking they’re going to die.
 In that situation, just keep in mind that it will pass and that it’s all in your head.
 Having a supportive friend to keep you company and talk you through it would be very beneficial.
 Once you calm down, those symptoms of a panic attack will fade away.